Privacy Policy

 E. CalOPPA

 In compliance with the California Online Privacy Protection Act (CalOPPA), we post this Privacy Notice clearly on our website, including a link to it on our homepage.
 This Privacy Notice identifies the types of Personal Information we collect, how the information is used and with whom it may be shared, how users can review and request changes to their information, the effective date of this policy and how we will notify users of any material changes.
-We do not permit third-party behavioral tracking on our site or services.
+We do not permit third-party behavioral tracking in the student app or school dashboards.
+Our public website may use limited analytics or advertising tools; see Section II and the opt-out resources in Section III.C.
 We may use de-identified analytics and crash diagnostic tools solely to improve Site performance and user experience.
-These tools do not track users across third-party sites and are not used for targeted advertising.
+The Commons collects only the limited, school-directed compliance and distraction-reduction metrics needed to support educational outcomes, and these are visible only to authorized school staff.

 V. CALIFORNIA PRIVACY RIGHTS; CALIFORNIA CONSUMER PRIVACY ACT (“CCPA”) AS AMENDED BY THE CALIFORNIA PRIVACY RIGHTS ACT (“CPRA”), AND OTHER STATE PRIVACY LAWS